fireblocks/py-sdk/docs/JobManagementApi.md

 Cancel a running job

 Stop the given job immediately.
-If the job is in the ‘Active’ state, the job will be canceled after completing the current task.
+If the job is in the 'Active' state, the job will be canceled after completing the current task.
 Vault accounts and Wallets that are already created will not be affected.

 ### Example